 Avoiding the costs associated with hiring a professional plumber can seem ideal, but there are some plumbing services that should always be handled by a professional.
-Below are five plumbing services/situation that you should never DIY, but rather should always be fixed by a professional.
+Below are five plumbing services/situations that you should never DIY, but rather should always be fixed by a professional.

 Unclogging your sewer line is not a DIY plumbing job since it is almost always inaccessible.
 Even if you are able to access your sewer line, you will still require special equipment that you probably don’t have.
 Attempting to fix sewer line clogs without professional help is courting disaster.
 If you don’t unclog your sewer line properly, it can lead to sewage backups, which can cause serious damage to your property and pose serious health risks.

 A gas line repair is one of the most dangerous plumbing repair jobs to attempt if you lack experience.
 If you suspect that there’s a gas leak in your home, leave at once.
 Using electronic devices such as light switches can increase the danger.
 A gas line repair should be done right to avoid injury and ensure that the source of the problem is properly addressed.

 If you have recently bought a new water heater, you should avoid the temptation of doing the installation yourself.
 After all, water heater installation means dealing with 240 volts of electricity, and if you do it incorrectly, it may lead to serious injury or even fatality.
 You should hire a professional to ensure that the job is done quickly, safely, and securely.

 Pipe repair is not a plumbing job that sounds too difficult, but the truth is that it can be tricky.
 DIYers often revert to patching leaks, which unfortunately is a common mistake since products used to patch leaks are designed for temporary situations.